This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 What's the Texture Like?

-They're a little crispy on the outside, and they're firm, but soft on the inside.
+Right after they're baked, they're a little crispy on the outside, and they're firm, but soft on the inside.

 I have a timing range in the recipe below, so be sure you pay attention to that so you can end up with the texture you prefer when you make them.